ObjectiveTruth/objectivetruth.github.io/_posts/2014-07-07-pendingintents.md

 - Intent
 - filter
 ---
+My most popular blog post on the subject of intents, widgets and permissions.

 ##Intro

 I'm almost at the end of making the widget, but I'm going back to some